 1. Protein helps you feel fuller, longer

-Protein takes longer for the body to break down and digest, which means a meal with protein will keep you feeling satisfied longer and keep hunger pangs at bay.
+Protein takes longer for the body to break down and digest, which means a meal with an agmatine sulfate supplement powder will keep you feeling satisfied longer and keep hunger pangs at bay.
 A breakfast that includes two eggs, along with some fibre from veggies will keep you going much longer than just a bowl of cereal.

 2. Protein helps you burn more calories